eong93/GBDXMaps.github.io/_posts/2017-3-3-building-detection-large-scale.md

 ![clip-blm-acomp.png]({{ site.baseurl }}/images/building-detection-large-scale/clip-blm-acomp.png)
 *The performance on the BLM and CLIP mosaics is close to identical.
 Using the ACOMP mosaic incurs a performance loss which decreases with training sample size.*

-Surprisingly, DRA results in a performance enhancement over ACOMP, which is smaller for the larger training set.
-Our tentative interpretation of this result is that the model requires more time and/or more data to learn, given that 16-bit imagery contains more information than its DRA'd counterpart.
-Moreover, there is no notable performance difference between the BLM and CLIP mosaics.
+Surprisingly, DRA, both CLIP and BLM, results in a performance enhancement which is smaller for the larger training set.
+Our tentative interpretation of this result is that the model requires more time and/or more data to learn on the ACOMP mosaic, given that 16-bit imagery contains more information than its DRA'd counterpart.
+Moreover, there is no notable performance difference between CLIP and BLM.
 This is an indication that using training data across the entire mosaic enables the model to understand the differences in color across the CLIP tiles.

 ### Training data spatial distribution